ocaml/ocaml/release-info/howto.md

 ```

-## 11: prepare web announce for the release
+## 11. Prepare web announce for the release

 For production releases, you should get in touch with ocaml.org to
 organize the webpage for the new release.
 See